lroliphant/todo_challenge/README.md

 So I never see them again
 ```

-As you may imagine, implementing a To-do list is very much a solved problem.
-However, we are mainly interested in seeing how you approach testing and design.
-We are looking for:

-* well written, well structured acceptance and unit tests
-* clear and expressive JavaScript
-* good HTML5 markup

-Don't worry about deployment, and make sure you read the CONTRIBUTING.md when submitting a pull request.

-## Extensions

-* Deploy the app
-* Create a persistance layer (e.g. MongoDB), or use LocalStorage or the filesystem through Node
-* Make it look purdy (CSS) - try a framework like Bootstrap or Foundation

 ## CI

 Read the `.travis.yml` if any of the steps below don't make sense!

 * Make sure you have set up `npm test` in your `package.json` so that it runs your Karma tests
 * Make sure you have your Protractor config file at `e2e/conf.js`
 * Make sure `npm start` spins up whatever serves up your app - `http-server`, Sinatra or Node

-Good luck!